lefteriskat/mlops_project/reports/README.md

 >
 > Answer:

 We have organized our CI into 3 separate files: one for doing **unittesting**, one for running **isort** and one for running **flake8**.
 We used unittesting to test our code as it was stated before(the dataset and the model code).
-Isort is a python library which automatically separates the imports into sections and sorts them by type, so we used isort to check if all imports are sorted correctly.
+Isort is a python library which automatically separates the imports into sections and sorts them by type, so we used isort workflow to check if all imports are sorted correctly.
 The third workflow is represented by the flake8 which checked coding style and programming errors.
 For Isort and flake8 workflows we have used Python-version: 3.10.8 and the tests have run only on Ubuntu operating system while for unittesting we have used two Python-version: 3.10.8 and 3.8, and two operating systems: Ubuntu and Windows.
 Because workflows often reuse the same outputs or download dependencies from one run to another we used caching actions to make our workflows faster and more efficient.
 Caching actions create and restore a cache identified by a unique key.
 Overall, we made out of use of continous integration in the project because it tested our project automatically every time we pushed code into the main branch or we opened a pull request(PR) in the Github repository.
 Here is our link to the unittesting actions workflow: `https://github.com/lefteriskat/mlops_project/actions/workflows/tests.yml`

 ## Running code and tracking experiments